vmarribas/VerMFi/README.md

 ## VerMI
+* Part of the tool performing Side-Channel Analysis.
 * Important, add the header with the sensitive and the random variables as explained above.
 * The tool produces several files, a different one for each different test and evaluation.
 The tool points you to the adequate file when finished the given evaluation.

 ## VerFI
+* Part of the tool performing Fault Analysis.
 * The second part of the tool runs in two steps, first preprocessing, to generate necessary configuration files, and then the actual analysis.
 You can see how to execute VerFI in the Compilation section.
 * You can decide how many traces to evaluate in the form of input test vectors by defining them your self